Puoi leggere questo articolo sui ristoranti di Porta Romana anche in italiano.

 via Giulio Romano, 1

-8 more restaurants to try in Porta Romana in Milan
+Restaurants to try in Porta Romana in Milan: a list

 How do you get to all the restaurants I mentioned?
 The metro line to use is the yellow, getting off at the Porta Romana stop, but you can also use trams 9, 24 and … check Google Maps!

 Have you been to any of the restaurants that I mentioned in the Porta Romana area in Milan?
 Do you have others that you love?
-Let me know on Facebook or Instagram, as always, you can find me at @milanfoodieinsider!
+Let me know on Facebook or Instagram!